-Part one of a three part series.
+Part three of a three part series.
 Check back at this link to read them all.

 All considerations of talent and natural inclination aside, writing was important to Robert Howard for two reasons.
 Strictly controlled and home and resenting it, he couldn’t have lasted very long at any job where he had to obey someone else.
 Temperamentally, he had to be a freelance writer.
 After high school, he made a pact with his father, that his father would pay for him to take a bookkeeping course at a local business college.
 Afterwards, he had one year to prove he could make a living as a writer.
 Failing that, he’d have to become a bookkeeper, a career in which Robert would doubtless have gone stark raving mad very quickly.

 Fortunately, he got to be a writer, but it was a near thing.